Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nsupervised} anomaly discovery in stream data is a research topic that has important practical applications.
-For example, an Internet system administrator may be interested in recognition of abnormally high activity on a web page caused by a hacker attack.
-An unexpected spiking usage of CPU unit in a computer system is another example of an anomalous behaviour that may require investigation.
+Unsupervised anomaly discovery in stream data is a research topic that has important practical applications.
+For example, an Internet system administrator may be interested in recognition of abnormally high activity on a web page potentially caused by a hacker attack.
+Unexpected spiking usage of a CPU unit in a computer system could be another example of anomalous behaviour that may require investigation.
 Correct detection and classification of such anomalies may enable optimization of the performance of the computer system.
-However, in many cases it is not easy to collect enough training data with labeled anomalies for supervised learning of an anomaly detector in order to use it later for identification of real anomalies in stream data.
-It is thus particularly important to design such anomalies detectors that can properly classify anomalies from data where none of the input values is labeled as being anomalous or not.
-Moreover, since the characteristic of the input data stream is typically varying, the designed anomaly detector should learn in an online mode, in which the classification of current input values adjusts the state of the detector for better anomaly detection in future input data.
+However, in many cases, it is not easy to collect enough training data with labeled anomalies for supervised learning of an anomaly detector in order to use it later for identification of real anomalies in streaming data.
+It is thus particularly important to design anomalies detectors that can correctly detect anomalies without access to labeled training data.
+Moreover, since the characteristic of an input data stream may be changing, the anomaly detector should learn in an online mode.